-We have made the strategic decision to divest Eton.
-Upon closing of any sale, we will deconsolidate the assets and liabilities of Eton.
-As of June 30, 2024, Eton met the held for sale criteria and is reflected as a discontinuing operation in the condensed consolidated financial statements for all periods presented.
-Additionally, the related assets and liabilities have been reported as assets and liabilities held for sale in the condensed consolidated balance sheets as of June 30, 2024 and December 31, 2023.
-See Note 18, "Assets Held for Sale and Discontinuing Operations" to the unaudited condensed consolidated financial statements to this Quarterly Report on Form 10-Q for additional information.
+On August 26, 2024 we completed the sale of our Eton subsidiary.
+Upon closing of the sale, we deconsolidated the assets and liabilities of Eton.
+As of September 30, 2024, Eton is reflected as a discontinued operation in the condensed consolidated financial statements for all periods presented.
+Additionally, the related assets and liabilities have been reported as assets and liabilities of discontinued operations in the condensed consolidated balance sheets as of September 30, 2024 and December 31, 2023.
+See Note 18, "Assets Held for Sale and Discontinued Operations" to the unaudited condensed consolidated financial statements to this Quarterly Report for additional information.